If you are planning to create an eWallet app, this blog is for you.

 The tech stack needs to be built with regulations in mind, ensuring compliance with KYC/AML, data privacy laws, and other relevant financial regulations.

-Technology evolves rapidly and if you want becoming successful among people, you have to be future-proof.
+Technology evolves rapidly and if you want to become successful among people, you have to be future-proof.
 In other words, you need to create a digital wallet app that stands against the test of time.

 The chosen tech stack used for digital wallet app development should be based on established but evolving technologies.